hrsoup/hrsoup/README.md

 <!--
 **hrsoup/hrsoup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I'm now a senior student in the School of Computer Science @BUPT.
+- I'm now a senior student in the School of Computer Science @BUPT.
-🌱  技术为骨，艺术为翼 My research interest lies in developing machine learning methods to understand and generate music.
+- 🌱  技术为骨，艺术为翼 My research interest lies in developing machine learning methods to understand and generate music.
-😄  修身、强国、扬天下 Working on AI+music makes me so happy, both my ambition and interest can be satisfied.
+- 😄  修身、强国、扬天下 Working on AI+music makes me so happy, both my ambition and interest can be satisfied.
+- 😜 Thank you for Coming~

 <!--
 **